kondrak/quake_bsp_vulkan/README.md

 - texture mapping with and without filtering
 - 3rd party memory allocation handling using VMA
 - validation layers defaulted to debug builds
-- Multisampling (MSAA) support defaulting to maximum sample count supported by hardware
+- Multisampling (MSAA) defaulting to maximum sample count supported by hardware